cpreh/spacegameengine/readme.txt

 2. How to install
   If you are using Windows you might be interested in chapter 3.
+  First, create a directory where the build files will go and cd into that directory.
+  For example:
+    mkdir build && cd build
-  Generally you can type 'cmake' in a command prompt and see which generators are available.
+  Now you can type 'cmake ..' and see which generators are available.
 For example a generator can be UNIX makefiles, VC++ project files and such.
-  Type 'cmake -G "Unix Makefiles" .' for example to build Unix makefiles that can later be used by make to compile sge.
+  Type 'cmake -G "Unix Makefiles" ..' for example to build Unix makefiles that can later be used by make to compile sge.
+  If there is only one meaningful generator available on your system, cmake will default to that.

   Now you have to choose which plugins you want cmake to build.
   This step is very important and I recommend users of a POSIX system to at least enable DEVIL, FREETYPE, OPENGL and X11INPUT.
   This can be done in the following way:
   'cmake -DENABLE_DEVIL:=1 -DENABLE_FREETYPE:=1
-  -DENABLE_OPENGL:=1-DENABLE_X11INPUT:=1 .'
+  -DENABLE_OPENGL:=1-DENABLE_X11INPUT:=1 ..'

   At the moment the following options are available:
   - DEVIL (build the devil image loader plugin)